Updated: Aug 28

 Somewhere to sleep downstairs - as I mentioned above we used to bring the Moses basket downstairs for Harper & move the Sleepyhead around with Indie.
 You might want something more permanent.
 We now have 2 Chicco Next to Me’s, so are going to use the old one downstairs - in the hopes this will offer baby more protection against the two toddlers!

-Grobags / swaddle bags
+Grobags / swaddle bags - we love the Ergopouch ones.

 CHANGE & BATHE